 Xanthan gum, derived from plants like cabbage and known for its carbohydrate content, serves as a natural protective barrier in cosmetics to retain their benefits on the skin.
 In a recent development, this remarkable substance has been harnessed to create a protective shield for battery electrodes, rather than for the skin.

-With like being inherently intermittent, the importance of energy storage systems (ESS) is steadily growing.
-ESS technology enables the capture and efficient use of electricity when needed, making it a in harnessing renewable energy.
+With renewable energy sources like solar power being inherently intermittent, the importance of energy storage systems (ESS) is steadily growing.
+ESS technology enables the capture and efficient use of electricity when needed, making it a crucial element in harnessing renewable energy.
 While lithium-ion (Li-ion) batteries have traditionally been employed for ESS applications, their high cost and concerns about lithium depletion have prompted ongoing research into alternative solutions.

 In this investigation, the research team employed the biopolymer xanthan gum in combination with an ionically conductive polymer to fashion a protective film for the battery electrode.